alexlop00/Terraform_Example_AWS_Nginx/README.md

 This script is intended for demonstation purposes only.
 It does not provide best security practices.
 * The image is not hardened.
 * A direct route to the instance is not configured.
-* Security group contains open-access.
+* Security group contains open access.
-* The nginx server is not secured.
+* The nginx software is not secured.

 # List of Materials and Equipment Needed
 Users must configure these services prior to attempting to deploy the Terraform template: